 Concern 3: Response rates may be lower than typical / target audience not available

 An inevitable knock-on effect of fears over a consumer backlash, combined with worries that illness or lockdown restrictions might make a target audience unavailable to participate, is that COVID-19 has impacted response rates.
-This was the third-ranked concern among both US and UK respondents.
+This was the second-ranked concern in Australia and the third-ranked concern among both US and UK respondents.

-This fear isn’t backed up by our study where just 2% of US consumers and 1% of UK consumers said they were less likely to respond to a market research study compared to before the pandemic.
-And, as of April 15, none of our panel partners had seen any difference in response rates since the onset of social distancing and stay at home restrictions.
+This fear isn’t backed up by our study where just 3% of US and Australian consumers and 1% of UK consumers said they were less likely to respond to a market research study, compared to before the pandemic.
+And, as of the beginning of May, none of our panel partners had seen any meaningful difference in response rates since the onset of social distancing and stay at home restrictions.

 Granted, every situation may have its unique challenges.
 If you do have concerns about response rates, continue to focus on best practices, such as ensuring short surveys that are mobile-enabled (ideally less than 9 min, particularly for mobile-enabled surveys), reviewing incentives for appropriateness and practicality, and having questionnaires and sample plans reviewed by a third party for COVID-19 sensitivities.

 Concern 4: You or your research partners currently don’t have the capacity to conduct or analyze research